 Prolonged changes in heart rhythm shouldn’t be ignored, as consistency is key to maintain blood flow.
 This symptom is especially common in women with heart disease and is often accompanied by other symptoms.

 Sweating while not being active could be a sign of heart disease.
-Night sweats are a common symptom of heart disease, and other serious diseases, for women and should not be mistaken for hot flashes.
+Night sweats are a common symptom of heart disease and other serious diseases for women, and they should not be mistaken for hot flashes.

 What Should You Do?

 Some people report mild symptoms that can increase in intensity while others experience sudden and intense onset.
-But as Elizabeth Banks demonstrates in her video for the American Heart Association, there’s no such thing as just a little heart attack.
+But there’s no such thing as just a little heart attack.

-“Always remember: Don’t ignore symptoms,” says Dr. Piccione.
+“Always remember: Don’t ignore symptoms,” Dr. Piccione says.
 “And please seek attention, know what your risk factors are”

 Know the symptoms and seek medical attention if you experience any of these warning signs.
 The experts at the UPMC Heart and Vascular Institute are available to discuss your concerns.
-Call 1-855-876-2482 or visit UPMC.com/HVI to schedule an appointment.
+Call 1-855-876-2482 or visit our website to schedule an appointment.

 Editor's Note: This article was originally published on , and was last reviewed on .